The Knights Templar and the Art of War

 The square formation—often called a shield wall or Hedgehog when composed of infantry—was a natural defensive formation for armored knights and foot soldiers alike.
 In the early decades of the Crusader states, heavy cavalry was the dominant arm, but infantry and knights often fought dismounted to hold critical ground.
 The square was simple to form: men arrayed themselves in a compact block, with each rank facing outward.
 Spears, lances, or swords were pointed in all directions, presenting a wall of points to any attacker.

-The dangers of a square formation are vividly illustrated by the Battle of Cresson, fought on May 1, 1187.
-A Templar force of about 140 knights, led by the Grand Master Gerard de Ridefort, was ambushed by a much larger Ayyubid army under Saladin.
+The dangers of a static square formation are vividly illustrated by the Battle of Cresson, fought on May 1, 1187.
+A Templar force of about 140 knights, led by Grand Master Gerard de Ridefort, was ambushed by a much larger Ayyubid army under Saladin.
 According to the chronicler Ernoul, the Templars formed a square and fought desperately.
 However, the square was too small and too static; the enemy archers poured arrows into the ranks while cavalry charges broke apart the formation.
 The square eventually collapsed, and most knights were killed.
 Only Gerard and a handful of survivors escaped.
 This disaster demonstrated that a static square, without supporting infantry or archers, was vulnerable to coordinated attacks from multiple directions.
-The lesson was not lost on the Templar leadership.

 The Shift to the Line: Offensive Power and Flexibility